jaysharma03/FUTURE_DS_01/README.md

 ---

 ## 🧭 Overview
-This project showcases a dynamic and interactive sales dashboard built using Power BI to analyze a retail superstore’s performance.
+This project presents an interactive Superstore Sales Dashboard built using Power BI to analyze retail business performance.

-It provides a 360° view of business operations, covering:
-- Sales trends
-- Profitability
-- Product performance
-- Regional insights

-The dashboard helps stakeholders make data-driven decisions by identifying growth opportunities and performance gaps.

----
+It provides a comprehensive view of key metrics such as sales, profit, customer behavior, and regional performance.
+The dashboard enables users to identify trends, evaluate product performance, and uncover actionable insights to support data-driven decision-making.

 ## 📂 Dataset
 - Source: Superstore Dataset